 In addition to relational and business benefits, effective communication skills are linked to critical thinking and ethical speech.
 As a Communication major you will learn psychology, sociology, history, English, and political science.
 Communication scholars borrow from multiple disciplines in order to study the motivations and execution of our communication habits, practices, and tendencies.

-- Communication Studies, Associate in Arts
+- Communication Studies, AA

-- Communication Studies, Associate in Arts for Transfer
+- Communication Studies, AA-T

 Job Titles and Career Information